Install Chrono

 At this point you just created a project that will be later used to build Chrono.
 You can close CMake.

-Using CMake through the command prompt
+Using CMake through the Curses interface

 • Enter c to Configure and continue.
 The interface will reload to a new screen with more options.